 Using a meat thermometer may seem like an extra step, but it is a small investment of time that guarantees delicious and safe chicken thighs.
 So, make sure to have a meat thermometer on hand for your next chicken thigh cooking adventure!

-See also How long to cook a roast in a roaster oven
+See also How to cook sweet potatoes faster

 Choosing the Right Cooking Temperature for Perfectly Cooked Chicken Thighs